Oliver Travel Trailers

 The 115,000 sq. ft. building houses more than 80 Corvette models.

-A popular feature of Bowling Green, Kentucky is undoubtedly the National Corvette Museum.
-This facility, which first opened in 1994 and is featured on a 55-acre campus, is designed for classic car fans and history buffs.
-It is highly recommended to reserve at least 1-2 hours to enjoy the museum and its overall ambiance.
+A popular feature of Bowling Green, Kentucky, is undoubtedly the National Corvette Museum.
+This facility, which first opened in 1994 and is located on a 55-acre campus, is designed for classic car fans and history buffs.
+It is highly recommended that you reserve at least 1-2 hours to enjoy the museum and its overall ambiance.

-When planning your RV road trip, though, keep in mind that this museum does not allow any type of pets unless they are ADA-defined service animals.
+When planning your RV road trip, though, remember that this museum does not allow pets unless they are ADA-defined service animals.

 Bowling Green has several campgrounds and RV parks that you can choose from – including the Beech Bend Campground or the Bowling Green KOA Holiday RV Park.